JamesScottCode/cogent-labs/README.md

 - Feature: Consider some type of route/navigation for the maps. [react-map-gl-directions](https://github.com/neeleshbisht99/react-map-gl-directions) is quite outdated but it's possible with investigation an alternative can be found.
 [OpenRouteService](https://openrouteservice.org/) is open-source and free.
 Others such as Google and Mapbox are paid.
 - Improvement: Better error handling.
 Possibly a toast notification for errors.
 - Feature: Storybook for component visulzations/documentation
+- Improvement: Make a folder for each component

 ### Super Strech Goals

 - User System: Signup, authentication, save favorite locations, rate restaurants.
 - [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN): Implement DBSCAN algorithm on a downloaded set of restaurants to help find restaurant clusters that can be used with a heatmap overlay.
 This can help users see "hotpots" of restaurant (to their liking) areas that they can go to and explore in person.
 - (assumes user system): Implement Recommender System: Use [KNN](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) as a starting point and extend from there.

+## Notes

+- The map background uses the free tier of maptiler.
+If the request limit is hit, it will default to the demo map.
+The demo map has virtually no detail so it will look like a solid background.
+- Due to being a takehome project, this project doesn't have full test coverage, ad-hoc testing and probably contains bugs around edges cases.
+More testing in general is needed.